processing/processing-pi-website/content/tutorial/camera/index.md

 - `read()` - populates the object with the data from a video frame

 {{% message type="focus" title="Difference between GLCapture and the original Capture class" %}}
 Though the syntax and the purpose of the two classes are very similar, there are some subtle differences between the two.
 For example, the `captureEvent` callback function that is in Capture class is not in GLCapture class.
 In GL Video, one instead calls the `available()` method inside `draw` to see if there is a new frame waiting.

-TODO: Is there difference between how P2D , P3D, and other renderers behave in these two classes?
-[GH: only works in P2D and P3D]
+Also, GL Video only works in P2D and P3D renderers.
 {{% /message %}}

 Let's dig into using the GLCapture class to start capturing the video stream!
 The process of using GLCapture class looks like this: